Panda Express Logo

 What company owns Panda Express?

 The Panda Restaurant Group, Inc., owned by the Cherng family, runs the well-known Panda Express, Panda Inn, and Hibachi-San restaurants.
-The company started with Andrew and Peggy Tsiang Cherng and Andrew’s father, Master Chef Ming-Tsai Cherng, from Yangzhou in Jiangsu, China.
+The company was founded by Andrew and Peggy Tsiang Cherng and by Andrew’s father, Master Chef Ming-Tsai Cherng, from Yangzhou, Jiangsu, China.
 They brought their family’s Chinese cooking skills to America.

 The family didn’t stop there.
 They also started Hibachi-San, which focuses on Japanese food, adding more variety to their business.
 The Panda Restaurant Group shows what the Cherng family has achieved.
 They’ve managed to mix Chinese and Japanese food with American tastes.
 Their focus on good food, new ideas, and sticking to their values has helped them grow.
 Today, they’re known worldwide and continue to expand their business.